-Apart from a few failed attempts to learn Middle Egyptian, I can’t really say I’ve tried to learn any “dead” languages, so I asked a few readers and followers on social media to share their experiences and reasons for learning Latin, Old English, and other ancient languages.
+Apart from a few failed attempts to learn Middle Egyptian, I can’t really say I’ve tried to learn any “dead” languages.
+So I asked a few of my readers and followers on social media to share their language learning experiences and their reasons for learning Latin, Old English, and other ancient languages.

 If you’d like to take your first steps in learning a dead language, why not check out these 10 fantastic free resources for learning Egyptian hieroglyphs or these online resources for learning Maya glyphs?

 And if you’d like to learn more about the three languages Lara Croft can become proficient in in her latest video game outing, check out my article The Ancient Dialects of Shadow of the Tomb Raider.

 Are you studying any ancient languages?
 And do you think that studying a dead language is worthwhile?
 Feel free to share your thoughts by leaving a comment below!